 There’s no such thing as a free lunch.
 Or is there?

 Maybe, but it could actually hurt your applications if you're not careful.
-We will examine the issue in depth and help you make a smart decision in regard to whether to use the four free ACT score reports or not.
+We will examine this issue in-depth and help you make a smart decision in regard to whether to use the four free ACT score reports or not.

 Why Students Often Send the Free ACT Reports

-Furthermore, some students think that sending the free score reports demonstrates interest in a college to choose them to send scores early.
-It might also motivate them to study hard if they know their scores are being sent straight to their top-choice schools.
+Furthermore, some students think that sending the free score reports demonstrates interest in a college, as they're sending their scores in as early as possible.
+It might also motivate students to study harder since they know their scores are being sent straight to their top-choice schools.

-Reasons Why Sending the Free Reports Could be Harmful
+Reasons Why Sending the Free ACT Reports Could Be Harmful

-Even though you can save money on score reports, there are some reasons why sending them without carefully considering the schools you send them to can be a risky move.
+Even though you can save money on ACT score reports, there are some reasons why sending them without carefully considering the colleges you send them to can be a risky move.

-Also, it’s important to state you’re not getting any kind of a leg up in the college application process by sending scores early—colleges don’t keep track of or favor students who began their applications earlier.
+It's also important to note that you’re not getting any kind of a leg up in the college application process by sending scores early—colleges don’t keep track of or favor students who begin their applications earlier.

-In other words, what matters in the end is how strong your completed application is.
-Including how high your scores are.
-Which is where the risk comes in.
+In other words, what matters in the end is how strong your completed application is—including how high your ACT scores are, which is where the risk comes in.

-The free score reports are sent automatically after your test is scored – you can’t take the reports back if you look at your scores and they’re lower than you wanted.
-This means a college you might really want to go to now has your less-than-stellar score and you can’t get it back.
-In other words, you’ll lose the option to only send your best test dates.
+The free score reports are sent automatically after your test is scored, so you can’t take the reports back if you look at your scores and find that they’re lower than you wanted.
+This means a college you might really want to go to now has your less-than-stellar ACT score and you can’t get it back.
+You're essentially losing the option to send only your best ACT scores.

 Unless you want to intercept the score reports after they've been mailed.